MLB Rumors: Phillies Have ‘Grown Concerned’ That Bryce Harper Will Sign With Dodgers If This Happens

 — Jon Morosi (@jonmorosi) February 26, 2019

 Who would have thought that being a fan of the Los Angeles Lakers would help out a team in the NL West?
-Harper trains in Arizona and he lives in Las Vegas which makes signing with the Dodgers very appealing to him as signing with Philly would take him far away from everything.
+Harper trains in Arizona, and he lives in Las Vegas — which makes signing with the Dodgers very appealing to him.
+Signing with Philly would take him far away from his base of operations.

-LA simply needs to offer Harper the type of contract that is just close to what the Phillies are offering.
+L.A. simply needs to offer Harper the type of contract that is proximate to what the Phillies are offering.
 According to this new report, even if Philadelphia offers more money, Harper may choose to head west.

 According to Sports Illustrated, the Phillies offered Harper $300 million, but rumor has it that amount had ballooned to $320 or $340 million.
 The Giants are hanging on by a thread in this chase, but the exact amount they’ve offered to Harper has not yet been revealed.

-Los Angeles had reportedly been looking at signing Harper to a four or five-year deal which could be in the range of around $200 million or more.
+Los Angeles had reportedly been looking at signing Harper to a four or five-year deal, one which could be in the range of around $200 million or more.
 While Philadelphia is looking to offer him more money, the other factors are possibly more appealing to the free agent.

 The Phillies have “grown concerned” Bryce Harper will sign with the Dodgers if the offers are close, per @jonmorosi pic.twitter.com/EiwuBx9WAc